-Section 2: All employees who drive City vehicles or their own vehicles while conducting City business are subject to the Human Resource Policy 038 "City Vehicle Driver" that was in effect on December 10, 2015.
+Section 5: All employees who drive City vehicles or their own vehicles while conducting City business are subject to Human Resource Policy 038 "City Vehicle Driver" that was in effect on December 5, 2015.

-ARTICLE 25 - PERFORMANCE APPRAISAL SYSTEM AND MERIT INCREASES
+ARTICLE 30 - PERFORMANCE APPRAISAL SYSTEM AND MERIT INCREASES

-Section 1: The parties agree to the performance appraisal system and performance appraisal form currently in use, upon the execution of this Agreement, and the parties also agree that the performance appraisal system and/or the performance appraisal form may be changed by mutual written agreement of the City and the Union.
+Section 1: The parties agree to the performance appraisal system and performance appraisal form currently in use, and the parties also agree that the performance appraisal system and/or the performance appraisal form may be changed by mutual written agreement of the City and the Union.